wp-plugins/form-maker/readme.txt

 = Step 4: Description of the form fields =

 4.1 Custom HTML:An HTML editor.
-You can insert your own HTML content to your WordPress form.
+You can insert your own HTML content to your WordPress form builder.

 4.2 Text Input: At first choose the form Field Type according to your preference.
 There are several options:
 Simple Text: This can be used for typing some text.
 It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes